Real Estate Agents Lose Listings to First Answer

 The 5-Minute Window That Decides Everything

 Real estate has its own data on response time and conversion.
-NAR research and multiple independent studies consistently show that buyers and sellers receiving a response within 5 minutes are 9x more likely to commit to working with that agent than prospects called back after an hour.
+NAR research on lead response and multiple independent studies consistently show that buyers and sellers receiving a response within 5 minutes are 9x more likely to commit to working with that agent than prospects called back after an hour.
 9x.
 Not 50% more likely.
 Nine times more likely.

 • Average real estate commission (one side): $9,500